SaiSatya16/Grocery-Store-V2/README.md

 6. Start the Flask server:
 `flask run`

-7. Visit `localhost` in your browser to access the grocery store application.
+7. Visit `localhost:5000` in your browser to access the grocery store application.

 ## Usage
 Login as an admin to manage categories and approve manager requests.
 Login as a manager to manage products within approved categories.
 Login as a customer to shop and place orders.